 It is now widely acknowledged and accepted that every modern business – from the SME to the multinational, and from the web developer to the wine seller – needs a reliable and speedy Internet connection to stay afloat.
 Whether it simply be sending emails and surfing the Net, or connecting to clients in London over Skype, connectivity has become an essential business commodity.

 Parallel to the demand for connectivity, however, an ever-widening range of Internet Service Providers (ISPs) and solutions has emerged – which has made it extremely difficult and often confusing for business leaders to find the right connectivity solution for their needs.
 Every business has a unique set of connectivity requirements, and contrary to what many ISPs propose, there is certainly no one-size-fits-all solution.
-As a result, it is absolutely critical that business leaders understand each solution offered to them and can make decisions from an educated and discerning place.
+As a result, business leaders must understand each solution offered to them and can make decisions from an educated and discerning place.

 To simplify matters, here are five key points to consider when deciding on the connectivity solution for your SME: